-Current best Android game for tablets
+- Best Android game for tablets

 Color Switch is the best example of a pivotal point in Android gaming.
 At a glance, this is a ridiculous title: you tap the display repeatedly to bounce a ball up the screen.
 Again.
 And again.
 And again.
-But this is the kind of game which is perfectly suited to the medium: the simple shapes and colors, and the one-tap gameplay are so staggeringly intuitive that you can't help but keep playing.
+That said, this is the kind of game which is perfectly suited to the medium: the simple shapes and colors, and the one-tap gameplay are so staggeringly intuitive that you can't help but keep playing.

 In Color Switch, you bounce this ball through a series of rotating boundaries.
 The ball can only pass through a boundary of the same color and each time it passes, the ball changes color.
 So, to get a high-score, keep the ball airborne and passing through like-colored shapes.
 It's both as easy as it sounds and frustratingly difficult.